 Do I feel I can trust you?
 People think they need to lie in job interviews to get hired.
 Sometimes it works.
 Although most of the time not for long.
 But if you just do your best to be yourself and answer truthfully, you have a better chance of leaving that all-important after interview impression of being trustworthy.

-More things that leave good impressions…
+More ways to leave good impressions…

 Are you flexible?
 I’ve interviewed folks who make it clear they have one way of doing things and don’t like change.
 The one thing you can count on in the workplace is that there will be change and new challenges.
 So be open to learning and growth.
 Mostly just be open.